-That we need to eat foods when they come into season, not those forced by greenhouses or grown in places where they aren't indigenous.
+We need to eat foods when they come into season, not those forced by greenhouses or grown in places that aren’t indigenous.

 Instead, it’s an interesting book about an evolutionary arms race between our food crops verse their pests and diseases.